Only Tap Water DELIVERS!

 Source and Treatment

 The New York State Department of Health has evaluated the susceptibility of water supplies statewide to potential contamination under the Source Water Assessment Program (SWAP).
 In general, the Great Lakes sources used by MCWA and ECWA are not very susceptible because of the size and quality of the Great Lakes.
-Hemlock and Canadice Lakes, used by the Hemlock plant, are also not very susceptible because of their size and controlled watersheds.
-The well water used by the Corfu Plant is more susceptible but the confined nature of the aquifer provides protection against the few nearby potential contaminant sources.
-Because storm and waste water contamination are potential threats to any source water, the water provided to our customers undergoes rigorous treatment and testing prior to its delivery to our customers.
+Hemlock and Canadice Lakes, sources for Rochester’s Hemlock Plant, are not very susceptible because of their size and controlled watersheds.
+The groundwater aquifer source used by the Corfu Plant is more susceptible, but the confined nature of the aquifer provides protection against the few nearby potential contamination sources.
+Because storm and wastewater contamination are potential threats to any source water, the water provided to our customers undergoes rigorous treatment and testing prior to its delivery.

 Water Quality

-Drinking water sources (both tap and bottled water) include lakes, reservoirs, rivers and streams, springs and wells.
-As water travels over land or through the ground, it dissolves naturally occurring minerals and can pick up substances resulting from animal or human activity.
+Last year your tap water met all federal and state drinking water health standards.
+The MCWA is proud to report that our system did not violate a maximum contaminate level or any other water quality standard.
+This report is an overview of last year’s water quality.
+Drinking water sources (both tap and bottled water) include lakes, reservoirs, rivers and streams, springs and groundwater wells.
+As water travels over land or through the ground, it dissolves naturally occurring minerals and, in some cases, radioactive material, can pick up substances resulting from animal or human activities.
 Contaminants that may be present in untreated water include inorganic and organic chemicals, pesticides and herbicides, and radioactive and microbiological contaminants.
-In order to ensure that your tap water is safe to drink, the federal Safe Drinking Water Act and state Public Health Law established regulations that set limits on contaminant levels in water provided by public water systems.
+In order to ensure that your tap water is safe to drink, the NYSDOH and USEPA establish regulations that set limits on contaminant levels in water provided by public water systems.
 These limits are known as Maximum Contaminant Levels (MCLs).
 The regulations also specify testing, reporting, and public notification requirements for each contaminant.
-MCWA’s water quality monitoring program substantially exceeds federal and state requirements.
-Health Departments also review our operating and monitoring data for compliance and independently monitor the distribution system.
+The MCWA’s water quality monitoring program substantially exceeds federal and state requirements.
+County and state Departments of Health also review our operating, monitoring and testing data for regulatory compliance and independently monitor quality in our water distribution system.
 Click here to view MCWA’s most recent Water Quality Report.

-Some constituents we tested for were detected, but at levels well below the allowable MCL.
+Some constituents we tested for were detected, but at levels well below the allowable MCLs.
 A table of these detected contaminants and a complete water quality summary are provided by each of our sources of supply.
-It’s important to remember all drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
+It is important to remember all drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that the water poses a health risk.
 Additional information about contaminants and potential health effects can be obtained by calling the USEPA’s Safe Drinking Water Hotline at 1-800-426-4791.

 Fluoride